Barber and Cosmetology Arts and Sciences Licensees

 Oftentimes a business will remove items from inventory for its own use, not to resell to a customer.
 If the inventory was purchased tax free, the business owes sales tax on what it uses in the course of business.
 The sales tax is reported on the “goods consumed” line on the sales tax return.

 For example, the business must pay sales tax on the shampoo used while shampooing and styling a customer’s hair.
-Shampoo that is sold by the bottle to a customer is purchased tax free from a supplier by the business.
-The business charges the customer sales tax on the selling price.
+Shampoo that is sold by the bottle to a customer may be purchased tax free from a supplier by the business.
+The business charges the customer sales tax on the sales price.

 Following are items that are taxable...